csswizardry/csswizardry.github.com/_posts/2015-03-06-more-transparent-ui-code-with-namespaces.md

 architectures, naming conventions, methodologies, preprocessors, scalability, etc.: because writing CSS is easy; looking after it is not.

-What we want is to be able to write code that is transparent and self-documenting as possible.
+What we want is to be able to write code that is as transparent and self-documenting as possible.
 Transparency means that it is clear and obvious (to others) in its intent; self-documenting means that we don’t have to lose time to writing and reading lengthy, supplementary documentation.